ircam-ismm/js-prototyping-template/README.md

 # `js-prototyping-template`

-Simple starter project for testing and prototyping
+> Simple starter project for fast testing and prototyping with recent JavaScript

+Basically a simple and ready to use webpack configuration.

 ## Install